Hurricane Sandy's economic toll still felt by Atlantic City casinos

 Part of the reason for the drastic slowdown in business is the mistaken believe that the Boardwalk that fronts the casino was totally destroyed by Hurricane Sandy.
 In fact, only a small previously closed section of the Boardwalk was washed away by the strong tidal surge generated by the storm, according to local reports.
 Still, new research data from a national poll conducted by New Jersey-based Russell Research shows that 41 percent of the American public believes the Atlantic City Boardwalk is destroyed.

 To combat this misperception, The Atlantic City Alliance started a ad campaign to correct the record continues with a full-page print advertisement in the New York Times featuring the Boardwalk with supplemental digital and email advertising reaching one million people.
+This is the first national ad for Atlantic City since the new destination campaign launched back in April.
+More problematic for the New Jersey casinos is the regional impact of Hurricane Sandy, and how soon residents in hard hit locales are willing to once again visit Atlantic City and spend money on gaming.

 “I think we have to be concerned about what the impact is going to be the next 30 to 60 days, what it will take for the to recover from the storm," Steve Norton, a gaming industry analyst who heads the consulting firm Norton Gaming LLC, told the Philadelphia Daily News. “[Sandy] will definitely have an impact beyond the days the casinos were actually closed.”